Programs & Services

 OEDI works with divisions and campuses with UW Colleges and Extension as well as with the UW System and community organizations to announce, promote, and nominate outstanding colleagues for a variety of different awards related to diversity, inclusion, and equity.
 Check our Diversity Awards SharePoint page to view more information about upcoming awards and nomination opportunities.

 UW Colleges and UW-Extension are committed to ensuring every member of our community is treated with respect.
 We ensure compliance with all state and federal protections, facilitate incident reporting, and conduct formal and informal investigations of all complaints based on discrimination or harassment, sexual harassment, or sexual assault.
 Review our Formal Discrimination and Harassment Complaint Procedures for an outline of the process.
 To file a complaint, contact us or download the Discrimination and Harassment Complaint Form below.

-The Insitution is committed to evaluating and responding to requests for accommodation by following an interactive, confidential, and individualized process, as described by the ADA.
+The institution is committed to evaluating and responding to requests for accommodation by following an interactive, confidential, and individualized process, as described by the ADA.
 To request an accommodation, complete the Request for Disability Accommodation Form and submit it to the Office of Equity, Diversity and Inclusion.
-You may also contact the Office of Equity, Diversity and Inclusion at 608-262-3969 or by email, email@example.com.
+You may also contact the Office of Equity, Diversity and Inclusion at 608-262-3969 or by email, firstname.lastname@example.org.